 Avoid or limit the intake of processed foods, as they tend to be high in unhealthy fats, sugar, and sodium.
 These foods may slow down the healing process and increase the risk of complications.

-See also How to cook spiralized butternut squash
+See also How long to cook pancakes in oven

 7. Stay Consistent